fenifdev/vanhackaton2019/README.md

 # VanHackaton2019

-This a react native app, to showcase a mvp for a feature that I would like to have it implemented in vanhack.
+This is a react native app, to showcase a mvp for the feature "Skip Job" that I would like to have it implemented in vanhack.

----
+The feature skip Job aims to reduce the amount of time that a job seeker spend seeing jobs that are not interested.

 ## Instalation: